Skip to main content

 Keeping Deadlines

-It is stressful to have a specific term, and even if there is plenty of time to fulfill your tasks, it feels psychologically demanding.
+It is stressful to have a certain term, and even if there is plenty of time to fulfill your tasks, it feels psychologically demanding.

 You can also work more when you are most productive, then choose to slow down when feeling overwhelmed.